shabin5785/Udemy-React/React_4.md

 - IndexRoute is a helper that behaves that behaves like a route.
 It activates when a route is matched with one defined by the parent but  not the children.
 Useful in below case.
 We want our root "/" to show one basic component.
 But our desing demands we show the welcome contest as well for "/".
 Changing "/" to Welcome content is not good practice.
 Keep "/" to basic component. we can use indexcomponent to help us here.

+- Redux promise library unravels the promises returned by apis.

+- the react can flow can be triggered by a number of scenarions .Like hitting serach button or loading home page etc. For cases with no specific input , like loading home page, we can trigger base action in life cylce methods.
+One life cylce mehtod is componentwillmount.